-The Provost's Office of Faculty Affairs gladly presents this adjunct faculty handbook, which was written to introduce new members to our community and to serve as reference guide for those who have been with us for a while.
+The Provost's Office of Faculty Affairs presents this faculty handbook, which was written to introduce new members to our community and to serve as a reference guide for those who have been with us for a while.

-The Provost's Office website provides information for adjunct faculty regarding calendars, schedules and deadlines, teaching resources, and professional skills development.
+The Provost's Office website provides information for faculty regarding calendars, schedules and deadlines, teaching resources, funding opportunities and professional skills development.

-Adjunct Faculty may find information regarding schedules and calendars, campus-wide services, course administration resources, technology support and faculty development on the main faculty website.
+Faculty may find information regarding schedules and calendars, campus-wide services, course administration resources, technology support and faculty development on the main faculty website.